Decoding UTF-8 in Haskell

 separately results in significantly faster performance.
 The performance

-gain is not as significant when using conduit
+gain is not as significant when using conduit, however.

 Benchmarking note: I ran all benchmarks multiple times and saw consistent results.
 The results shown above are those from running each benchmark again as writing this blog entry.
 (They are not hand-selected from multiple runs.)